 Rattlesnake Point Conservation Area

 This is the most beautiful place for tourists to visit.
-The area is connected with the famous Bruce Trail and Crawford lake.
+The famous Bruce Trail and Crawford Lake connect the area.
 It offers various facilities for camping and hiking trips.

 Kelso / Glen Eden Conservation Area